 Previous research indicates that preference checklists are an effective intervention (Appelt et al., 2016).
-However, this research has focused on changes in the average impact of interventions, rather than exploring how many people are helped and by how much and how many people are harmed and by how much.
+However, this research has focused on changes in means (i.e., the average impact) rather than variance (i.e., who is helped and by how much? who is harmed and by how much?).
 Thus, in Study 1, we investigate both the effectiveness of preference checklists and their selectivity.

 Although the majority of Americans should delay claiming to maximize lifetime benefits (Burtless & Quinn, 2002; Coile, Diamond, Gruber, & Jousten, 2002), the optimal claiming age varies based on individual needs and preferences.
 Factors such as expected longevity, income, retirement savings, and job satisfaction and security have differing effects on optimal claiming age.
 For many of them, there is no consensus about if and how much they should affect claiming age; for example, exactly how dissatisfied with your current job should you be to retire early and claim reduced benefits?
-There is consensus, however, on the impact of life expectancy-the longer you are expected to live, the later you should claim benefits (up to the age of 70).
+There is consensus, however, on the impact of one factor: life expectancy-the longer an individual is expected to live, the later she should claim benefits (up to the age of 70).
 Thus, we focus on the ideal claiming age based on expected longevity.
-In Study 1, we estimate participants' ideal claiming age based on their life expectancy to compare the efficacy and selectivity of preference checklists to both a control condition (i.e., retirement benefits information with no additional nudge) and a standard nudge-a default set at the oldest claiming age.
+In Study 1, we collect data from participants to estimate their ideal claiming age based on their life expectancy.
+We use this data to compare the efficacy and selectivity of preference checklists to both a control condition (i.e., retirement benefits information with no additional nudge) and a standard nudge-a default set at the oldest claiming age.